 For starters, it doesn’t take a long time to remove the cat if you are trying to do it the right way.
 To properly take off the catalytic converter, one would remove the underpinnings that are holding it in place.
 However, it’s much faster to saw it off with a pipe saw, which is what most thieves choose to do.

-For this reason, trucks, SUVs, minivans and other vehicles that have extra ground clearance seem to be the largest target.
-Other targets include vehicles that knowingly have expensive cats installed.
+For this reason, trucks, SUVs, minivans, and other vehicles that have extra ground clearance seem to be the most common targets.
+Other targets include vehicle types that have expensive cats installed.

 The catalytic converter is made with precious metals inside.
-Most catalytic converters contain rhodium, palladium and platinum, all of which are worthwhile to turn in at the recycling yard.
+Most catalytic converters contain rhodium, palladium, and platinum, all of which are worthwhile to turn in at the recycling yard.
 The more of these metals that are included, the higher the value of the cat becomes.
-While these values fluctuate frequently, they are always on the higher side.
+While these values fluctuate by quite a lot, they are always on the higher side.

 While some catalytic converters may only bring in $50 at the recycling yard, there are some worth $1,200 or more.
-Educated thieves know which ones to target and they make a quick payout for a few minutes of work.
+Educated thieves know which ones to target, and they make for a quick payout for a few minutes of work.

 How to Protect Your Catalytic Converter

 It’s very expensive to replace the catalytic converter and necessary if you want to keep driving your vehicle.
 Instead of worrying about getting a new one, it’s smarter to protect the cat that’s currently on your vehicle.

 Here are a few tips to help you protect that cat.